 It’s World Mental Health Week and I wanted to share a petition a friend sent me from THE LEARN NETWORK.
 They believe that suicide is preventable and that universities must do more to help keep students safe.
 They have submitted a petition urging parliamentarians to address the shortcomings in higher education through the provision of a general duty of car stardard that would cover policies, processes and procedures, as well as day to day practices.
 It would mean that when students arrive at university, they can allocate a parent or a trusted friend to be contacted, should they need help.
 It seems ludicrous that this isn’t already in place.

 Phoebe, a student at Newcastle university took her own life during lockdown and she was the dear daughter of a dear friend of a great friend of mine.
 Two of my children went to Bristol university and both of them knew students who killed themselves during their time at uni.
 It’s rife – even more so post lockdown after being stuck in their rooms alone, with no contact with their teachers.
-So much pressure for our young students and the suicide rate has skyrocketed and as Phoebe says in the short video posted online:-
+So much pressure for our young students and the suicide rate has skyrocketed.

 “The people who are most susceptible to this, get the least help.”